bluebrown/2tier-app/README.md

 ### Note

-Note that the services are not published on `NodePort`or via ingress controller.
+The services are not published on `NodePort`or via ingress controller.
 This is is subject for the next topic.
 You can still test the pages by running curl from a pod in the same namespace.